Excess belly fat is one of the reasons why many people want to lose weight and completely commit to a total lifestyle change if necessary.

 These extra inches around your midsection are a serious matter, and it is not just because it makes it difficult for you to squeeze into your clothes.
 Excess fat in your belly has a far more negative impact to your health than most people think.

 Too much visceral fat located beneath your abs muscles and surrounding your digestive organs poses a great risk to your health.
 This type of fat produces excess hormones that can throw your whole physiological system out of balance and put you at risk of coronary diseases, type 2 diabetes, other chronic diseases and even cancer.

 So what should you do to lose the extra inches off your waist?
+How to lose belly fat?
 Below are the vital tips you need to follow to look slimmer and stay healthy as quickly as possible.

 Exercising is crucial if you want to burn fat.
 By adding at least an hour of aerobic exercises everyday, you can burn at 500 calories or more at each cardio session.